 Be smart – use keywords and plugins on your blog but focus on your content and niche.

-Focus on creating great content that you’re passionate about, not trying to trick Google with SEO.
-You want people to find you and be interested by your article, not leave your site immediately.
+Focus on creating great content you’re passionate about, not trying to trick Google with SEO.
+You want people to find you and be interested in your article, not leave your site immediately.

-- “Better content will outperform more content.” from Rand Fishkin on one of his famous White Board Friday videos.
-He gives lots of tips for read engagement, interaction, and sharing which are all a part of SMO to boost your blog.
+- “Better content will outperform more content.” from Rand Fishkin in one of his famous White Board Friday videos.
+He gives lots of tips for read engagement, interaction, and sharing, which are all a part of SMO to boost your blog.

 - One great post a week or every other week is better than poor quality every day.

 - Provide value with each post you create: educate, entertain, or inform.

 Be highly shareable

 Data is revealing that images are helping content to spread!
 For your blog content to spread, it needs an image that people can pin on Pinterest and will auto-populate when embedded on Facebook and Google+.
 Twitter cards allow images to be shown with tweets as well.
 I have a pinnable image on my blog, but I also add a Pinterest graphic in 735 pixels by 1102 pixels to Pinterest and embedded the Pinterest pin on my blog.
 Why?
 I want it to be as easy to share as possible.
 I want my images pinned and repinned as much as possible.